We live in an increasingly mobile world.

 Smartphone users will take longer to fill out surveys than PC users.
 This is largely due to the longer download times typical of mobile devices, and traditionally mobile-unfriendly survey designs.
 Most smartphone users also connect to the web through a cellular network versus a faster wifi connection.

 Survey respondents are known to abandon a survey while waiting for online content to download.
 Therefore, videos that require long download times should not be used in mobile surveys.
 Unnecessary images or graphics should also be stripped out.
-Not only do these types of stimuli cause longer download times, they also take up precious mobile screen real estate.
+Not only do these types of stimuli cause longer download times, but they also take up precious mobile screen real estate.

 Smartphone users are also more susceptible to outside distractions compared to someone sitting in front of the PC.
 As such, quick downloads that keep smartphone users engaged and minimize any inconveniences related to taking a survey are a must.